 A 2017 study identified lethargy as the number one most common side effect in youth who have accidentally ingested cannabis.
-Different strands of cannabis have varying ratios of cannabinoids, meaning that different strands will affect the body differently.
+Different strands of cannabis have varying ratios of cannabinoids, meaning that varying strands will affect the body differently.
 THC is one of these cannabinoids, and is the part of the plant responsible for the relaxing effect.
 The more THC, the stronger the effect.

 Photo Source: Pixabay.com